| | |

 Pros and cons of cloth diapers: Baby skin

-There are different factors that influence the wellbeing of the baby’s skin when it comes to cloth diapers.
-On the pro side when using cloth diapers only organic natural materials will touch your baby’s skin.
-I personally think that this is a huge pro since many disposables bring your baby’s skin into contact with plastics other not natural materials.
-Further more I always kept the feeling that disposables contain all kind of things where I had absolutely no control over or knowledge of.
-This often is used as an argument why babies with sensitive skin should have less diaper rashes with cloth diapers.
+Different factors influence the well-being of the baby’s skin when it comes to cloth diapers.
+On the pro side when using cloth diapers almost no synthetic materials will touch your baby’s skin.
+The only little bit of synthetic material are the plastic pants that might touch your baby legs.
+I think that this is the best thing about cloth diapers since many disposables bring your baby’s skin into contact with plastics and other synthetic materials.
+Furthermore, I always kept the feeling that disposables contained all kinds of things that I had absolutely no control over or knowledge of.
+People who are pro cloth diapering often use this as an argument for why babies with sensitive skin should have fewer diaper rashes with cloth diapers.

-At the other hand cloth diapers don’t absorb liquid as effectively as disposables.
-This will leave the baby skin in a wet environment more often.
-I have friends that stopped cloth diapering for this very reason.
-In my personal experience I have to pay more at tention to diaper rash using cloth diapers too.
+On the other hand cloth diapers don’t absorb liquid as effectively as disposables.
+This will leave the baby’s skin in a wet environment more often.
+I have friends who stopped cloth diapering for this very reason.
+In my personal experience, I have to pay more attention to diaper rash using cloth diapers too.
 If I cream my baby’s butt in petroleum jelly at least every other diaper change her skin stays perfectly healthy.

 Therefore I wouldn’t say that cloth diapers are only a pro or con for the baby’s skin.